wp-plugins/post-profit-stats/readme.txt

 Made external link to post
 Result: jetpack counted the same as our plugin

-Click from internal link on website
+Clicked: from internal link on website
 Result: jetpack counted the same as our plugin

-Click from external link on Facebook
+Clicked: from external link on Facebook
 Result: jetpack counted the same as our plugin

-Click from external mail link
+Clicked: from external mail link
 Result: jetpack counted the same as our plugin

-Click while logged into wordpress
+Clicked: while logged into wordpress
 Result: jetpack counted and our plugin did not count
 Note: This seems proper to us.
-Why would you want stats on your logged in users for view counts?
+Why would you want stats on your logged in Authors for view counts?
 Another advantage of our plugin.

 Additional Note: Our plugin only multiplies the amount by page views, not by comment counts.
 We just added the comments count as a bonus to see the activity happening per post.
 Comment Counts may become available in the future!